-- know the names of the Designated Safeguarding Leads and members of the safeguarding team - understand and comply with the school's safeguarding, behaviour and social media policies - have read and understood the relevant section(s) of the most recent 'Keeping Children Safe in Education' - understand if any member of staff is concerned about a pupil he or she must inform the Designated Safeguarding Lead immediately - understand notes should be made about any concerns as quickly as possible - know that they have a duty to share information with the designated leads, and through the designated leads with other agencies. - be alert to signs and symptoms of abuse and know how to respond when they have concerns or when a pupil discloses to them and to act confidentially - know what and how to record concerns - deal with any bullying incidents that may occur, following proper procedures. - refer e-safety concerns - behave in accordance with our Staff Code of Conduct/Staff Handbook - know that in the absence of the DSL or Deputy DSL and there is a risk of immediate, serious harm to a child a referral should be made to children's social care immediately.
-Anybody can make a referral but the DSL should be informed as soon as possible - be aware of the process for making referrals to MASH by using the E-MARF - not assume a colleague or another professional will take action and share information that might be critical in keeping children safe.

-- understand if a child's situation does not appear to be improving, the staff member with concerns should press for reconsideration - pay particular attention to the attendance, academic progress and physical, social and emotional development of any child who has been identified as at risk - be prepared to identify children who may benefit from Early Help.
+- know the names of the Designated Safeguarding Leads and members of the safeguarding team - understand and comply with the school's safeguarding, behaviour and social media policies - have read, understood the relevant section(s) of the most recent 'Keeping Children Safe in Education' and signed a declaration that they have done so. - understand if any member of staff is concerned about a pupil he or she must inform the Designated Safeguarding Lead immediately - understand notes should be made about any concerns as quickly as possible - know that they have a duty to share information with the designated leads, and through the designated leads with other agencies. - be alert to signs and symptoms of abuse and know how to respond when they have concerns or when a pupil discloses to them and to act confidentially - know what and how to record concerns - deal with any bullying incidents that may occur, following proper procedures. - refer e-safety concerns - behave in accordance with our Staff Code of Conduct/Staff Handbook - know that in the absence of the DSL or Deputy DSL and there is a risk of immediate, serious harm to a child a referral should be made to children's social care immediately.
+Anybody can make a referral but the DSL should be informed as soon as possible - be aware of the process for making referrals to MASH by using the E-MARF - not assume a colleague or another professional will take action and share information that might be critical in keeping children safe. - understand if a child's situation does not appear to be improving, the staff member with concerns should press for reconsideration - pay particular attention to the attendance, academic progress and physical, social and emotional development of any child who has been identified as at risk - be prepared to identify children who may benefit from Early Help.
 Early Help means providing support as soon as a problem emerges at any point in a child's life.
 In the first instance, staff should discuss early help requirements with the DSL. - know that they may be required to support other agencies and professionals in an early help assessment which should be kept under constant review and consideration given to referral to children's social care if the child's situation does not appear to be improving - understand that children with special educational needs or disabilities (SEND) or certain health conditions can face additional safeguarding challenges - know that if they have concerns, or an allegation is made about another member of staff (including volunteers and supply staff) posing a risk of harm to children, then the concern should be referred to the headteacher.
 If the concern is about the headteacher, the member of staff should report this to the chair of governors.
-Our staff will comply with the guidelines in part four of Keeping Children Safe in Education. - understand how to raise concerns about poor or unsafe practice and potential failures in our school's safeguarding regime.
-Staff should follow the school's whistleblowing policy and procedures or contact the NSPCC whistleblowing helpline. - be able to reassure victims that they are being taken seriously and that they will be supported and kept safe.
-A victim should never be given the impression that they are creating a problem by reporting abuse, sexual violence, or sexual harassment.
-Nor should the victim be made to feel ashamed for making the report.
+Our staff will comply with the guidelines in part four of Keeping Children Safe in Education.